 Danny Lockin, who played Barnaby in the movie, also played the same role live on the St. James Theatre stage in New York while the movie was in first run theaters.
 Sadly, he was murdered a few years later in LA.

 The set for the Harmonia Gardens filled an entire sound stage at Fox Studios and occupied three levels: a dance floor, a main section that surrounded the dance floor and an upper mezzanine.
 The Harmonia Gardens sequence took an entire month to shoot.

 The film grew out of a massive attempt by Twentieth Century-Fox to duplicate its earlier, unprecedented success with The Sound of Music (1965) by producing three expensive, large-scale musicals over a period of three years, Doctor Dolittle (1967) and Star!
 (1968) being the others.
 Unfortunately, film attendance as a whole was down and all three films' box-office performance reflected this.
-All were released amid massive pre-release publicity and all lost equally massive amounts of money for the studio (though "Dolly" was in the box office top 5 for the year of its release).
-The result was that several top studio executives lost their jobs, and the studio itself went into such dire financial straits that it only produced one picture for the entire calendar year of 1970.
+All were released amid massive pre-release publicity and all lost equally massive amounts of money for the studio (though "Dolly" was in the box-office top five for the year of its release).
+The result was that several top studio executives lost their jobs, and the studio itself fell into such dire financial straits that it only produced one picture for the entire calendar year of 1970.
 In truth, Fox would never recoup its losses until a highly successful theatrical reissue of "The Sound of Music" in early 1973.

 The original Broadway production of "Hello Dolly!" opened at the St. James Theater on January 16, 1964 and ran for 2844 performances, setting a Broadway longevity record.
 "Hello Dolly!" also won the 1964 Tony Award for the Best Musical and Best Score.
 The original Broadway production is the nineteenth longest running show ever as of February, 2013.